 Here are a few key exercises that work major muscles groups and improve overall strength.
-These exercises also can help raise the heart rate, enhance balance and burn calories.
+They also can help raise the heart rate, enhance balance and burn calories.
 Ideally, aim to perform each exercise for at least one minute, depending on your fitness level.
 Squeezing in multiple sets of these exercises each day will accelerate your progress.

-“Office variations” are offered if you’re more likely to exercise daily by sneaking in some movement throughout your workday, during your commute time or while in line at the grocery store.
+“Office variations” are offered if you’re more likely to exercise daily by sneaking in some movement throughout your workday, commute time or while in line at the grocery store.
 With some effort and planning, exercise can be squeezed in almost anywhere, so think about the spaces in your day that could be powered up with some movement.

 Office Variation: Seated leg lifts also work the quads.
 Sit upright in a chair and straighten the leg until it is parallel to the floor.
 Hold for a few counts before lowering and switching legs.